KevinMX/KevinMX/README.md

 - You can just call me "MX".
 - Don't ask me what "MX" means.
 I also don't have any idea.
 - Speaks Chinese/Mandarin, English is also okay.
-- Currently using Microsoft Windows 10 IoT Enterprise LTSC & Arch Linux & Debian.
+- Currently using Microsoft Windows 11 & Arch Linux & Debian.
 (And also OpenWrt?)
 - Loves ACG.
 And Touhou.
 - Hate those who put emojis everywhere.
 - Love and hate F/L/OSS projects.